microsoft/vscode-docs/api/ux-guidelines/activity-bar.md

+---
+# DO NOT TOUCH — Managed by doc writer
+ContentId: 13b649f1-156f-489a-9c03-c2cff8060733
+DateApproved: 5/5/2022

+# Summarize the whole topic in less than 300 characters for SEO purpose
+MetaDescription: UX guidelines for the Activity Bar in a Visual Studio Code extension.
+---

 # Activity Bar

 The Activity Bar is a core navigation surface in VS Code.
-Extensions can contribute items to the Activity Bar that open [View Containers](api/ux-guidelines/views#view-containers) in the Primary Sidebar.
+Extensions can contribute items to the Activity Bar that open [View Containers](/api/ux-guidelines/views#view-containers) in the Primary Sidebar.

 **✔️ Do**

 - Use an icon that matches the default Activity Bar item icon style
-- Use a clear, obvious name for the [View Container](api/ux-guidelines/views#view-containers) associated with the item
+- Use a clear, obvious name for the [View Container](/api/ux-guidelines/views#view-containers) associated with the item

 **❌ Don't**